tanyuanru/tanyuanru.github.io/_pages/about.md

   <div class="project-text">
     <h3><strong>iPlan</strong></h3>

-    iPlan is a mobile simulation game where users create land-use models and explore the effects of planning decisions on environmental and socio-economic outcomes.
-Its open-ended design poses challenges for assessment.
-We developed a novel approach that builds learning analytics models directly from system log data to provide thick descriptions to thin data.
+    iPlan is a simulation game where users design urban land-use models and explore the effects of planning decisions on environmental and social outcomes.
+Its open-ended structure poses unique challenges for assessment.
+We developed a novel approach to generate simulated learning analytics models directly from system log data, offering “thick descriptions” for otherwise “thin” clickstream data.
+We're also exploring how these models can help us better understand real learner behaviors.

     <ul style="margin-top: 0.8em; padding-left: 1.2em;">
       <li>🕹️ <a href="https://www.i-plan.us/">Explore the iPlan simulation</a></li>